 The auto tune function must be performed for a PM motor to properly operate.
-The two functions are Encoder Alignment and Motor Alignment.
+The three "Auto Tunes" required are: Motor Tuning, 1st Phase of Encoder Tuning and 2nd Phase of Encoder Tuning.

-During the alignment process the Smartrise SRU board may display several faults.
+During the alignment process the Smartrise SRU board will display several faults.
 These are normal and won't affect the alignment procedure.